eena, meena, mina, mo

 : From the archives:

 : EENA, MEENA, MINA, MO or eeny, meeny, miny, mo - ".It is, of course, part of a counting-out expression used in children's games to determine who will be 'it' among a group of players.
-The full rhyme, probably dating back to the 19th century, was originally the insensitive (at best): 'Eena, meena, mina, mo,/Catch a [n-word] by the toe,/If he hollers, let him go,/Eena meena, mina, mo.'
+The full rhyme, probably dating back to the 19th century, was originally the insensitive (at best): 'Eena, meena, mina, mo,/Catch a [word removed in order to comply with Google's Publisher Policy] by the toe,/If he hollers, let him go,/Eena meena, mina, mo.'
 Sometimes the fourth line is "My mother says I should pick this here one,' and happily, the second line is much more frequently today 'Catch a tiger by the toe.'
 The rhyme is said, of course, with the counter pointing at each player in rotation with each word, the player who is last pointed at being 'it.'
 One tradition has it that counting-out rhymes are relics of formulas Druid priests used to choose human sacrifices."
 From "Encyclopedia of Word and Phrase Origins" by Robert Hendrickson (Facts on File, New York, 1997).

 Eeny, meeny... was a choosing rhyme in my youth.
 The first four line were the same as ESC, the last line was "My mother told me to choose the very best one"